Python String | replace()

-replace() is an inbuilt function in Python programming language that returns a copy of the string where all occurrences of a substring is replaced with another substring.
+replace() is an inbuilt function in the Python programming language that returns a copy of the string where all occurrences of a substring are replaced with another substring.

 string.replace(old, new, count)

 old – old substring you want to replace.

 new – new substring which would replace the old substring.